mza/Flame/README.txt

 + Flame Dispatch, which dispatches load tasks to the workers
 + Flame Results, which collates results from the workers

-To run Flame, you'll need a fee Amazon Web Services account, and access to the Simple Queue Service, SQS.
+To run Flame, you'll need a fee Amazon Web Services account, and access to the Simple Queue Service, SQS and SimpleDB.
 Put your key and secret key in a file called 'config.yml', as show in the 'config.default' example.

 + Quick start